 The only sad part is that these clubs are required by law to shut shop at 1:00 am sharp.
 The area around Silom also includes the well known (popular among tourists) Patpong red light district and night market.

 Be aware that the bustling night market at Patpong shares its two narrow streets with a number of naughty go-go bars.
-Provided you don't mind the occasional flash of flesh through one of the semi-open club doors on street level or those persistent touts doing their level best to lure you to an upstair bar, you're probably going to enjoy the experience or at the very least, the entertainment.
-I wouldn't bother buying any of the hundreds of fake goods here.
-Silom is also famous for its numerous pubs and restaurants, but not much else.
+Provided you don't mind the occasional flash of flesh through one of the semi-open club doors on street level or those persistent touts doing their level best to lure you to some seedy sex bar upstairs, you're probably going to enjoy the experience or at the very least, the entertainment.

 For the adventurous and young at heart, you might want to hang out at Royal City Avenue, located in the Huai Khwang district of Bangkok.
 It's one of the zones where the venues with valid dance licenses can stay open until 2:00 am.